anhogan/just_my_size_app/README.md

 The repository for the developer version and source code can be found here: https://github.com/anhogan/just-my-size

 The two apps are independent of one another - due to how Expo and Firebase interact, there is not a built in way to set up user authentication through a Google account.
 Expo works off the Firebase JS SDK which requires an http, or https, address to authenticate with Google.
-A refactor into React Native, or into Swift and Katlin may be necessary to integrate the extension with the app.
+A refactor into React Native, or into Swift and Katlin, may be necessary to integrate the extension with the app.

-## React Native App
+## Expo App
 ---
 App designed to expand on the functionality of the integration and provide users with more options from a mobile device.
 Offering quick and convenient access to sizing information when shopping on a mobile device or in person.

+Built with React Native via Expo

 Design Files: https://whimsical.com/7THNtddra7DnXcGqWDZKt5

+## Status
+The app is currently in development mode and not live in either the App Store or Google Play Store.
+Closet Screen CRUD, Closet Screen UI, and adding security to the Firebase Realtime Database are the remaining functionality issues until first version is released.

+## Known Issues
+All known issues, or currently in progress features, can be found under the issues tab.

 ### Work on this Repo
 Prior to working on this repo, your local environment must be setup for React Native development.
 You will need the following programs: